-Let's now look at how we can change our target to a lower level of Java.
+Now let's look at how we can change our target to a lower level of Java.

-First, let's go back to our Project properties, then Java Compiler, and check Enable project specific settings:
+First, let's go back to our Project properties, then Java Compiler, and then check Enable project specific settings:

-Here, we can set our project to compile for earlier versions of Java and customize other compliance settings:
+Here we can set our project to compile for earlier versions of Java and customize other compliance settings:

 5. IntelliJ IDEA